 Table 4.1.1-4 shows a maximum noise limit of 60 dBA for a Class C noise source and a Class A receiving property, which is subject to a further reduction of 10 dBA during nighttime hours.
 The WAC regulatory limits are absolute and independent of the existing acoustic environment; therefore, an ambient sound survey is not requisite to determine conformance.
 However, based on the requirements under WAC 463-60-352, and to describe and quantify the background noise environment, an ambient sound survey has been conducted.
-The results of that survey will be submitted under separate cover in February 2021.
+The ambient acoustic environment has been characterized by collecting ambient sound data to document existing conditions within the Project Lease Boundary and vicinity, with results provided in Appendix O.